Wantage Rotary Club has been serving the communities of Wantage and Grove, and the surrounding area, for over 50 years.

 To do this, we need to raise funds on a regular basis, and we have many ways to do this.
 Each year, we have a thriving enterprise of supplying and delivering Christmas trees, and we have many loyal customers for this.
 We also run a Charity Golf day each September.
 In most years, with the patronage of the Mayor of Wantage, we put on some form of event at the Beacon, and these are usually very well attended.
 Only last month, we held our annual quiz, which is always much enjoyed, and not just for the excellent fish and chips supper!

 All of the profits from these, and other events, go into our good works account, and every last penny of it is spent supporting good causes, mainly in our area, but also at a national and international level.
+In recent years we have offered financial support to the October Club, the Parkinsons Me.
+Charity, the Royal British Legion, and the Wantage Literary Festival.

 We also sponsor several promising sports candidates from King Alfred’s Academy.